Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 Archival Box

-The one she recommends is an adjustable 1-piece book box or a clamshell book box.
+She recommends an adjustable 1-piece book box or a clamshell book box.
 Both are available through an archival supply store.
 One that I’m most familiar with is Gaylord.

 Archival Tissue Paper